accucode/paragon-droid/_readme.txt

     This package represents the actual application (not tests and tools) This package should:
             start with "com"
-            contain you company name (accucode)
+            enter your company name (accucode)
             end with a unique project name.
         E.g.: for a dog trainer app you might rename it to: com.accucode.dogTrainer